aleph23/tavern-card-crafter-v3/README.md

 #### New Features

-- Editable css - change the appearance of the UI
+- Editable CSS - change the appearance of the UI
 - Settings now saved externally alongside the executable in file config.json.
 Deleting this file reverts changes to defaults.
 - Multiple AI endpoints.
 You can now save multiple endpoints / providers and select between them in the settings.